Ellis (Battle Arena Toshinden): Appearances

 Ellis is a young woman introduced in the 1995 fighting game Battle Arena Toshinden, and is the deuteragonist of the series alongside fellow character Eiji Shinjo.
 Though her nationality is Turkish, she is of Japanese descent, and was taken in by a traveling circus troupe as a young orphan.
+After she discovers the antagonist, Gaia, is her father upon his defeat, she feels indifferent and returns to the troupe.
+A year later, during the events of Battle Arena Toshinden 2, she learns he is being hunted by his former allies as a traitor.
+She enters the tournament to try and help him.
+In Battle Arena Toshinden 3, the new antagonists begin to operate nearby and target the circus, and Ellis decides to stop them.
+In spinoffs related to the series, she appears in Battle Arena Nitoshinden, Puzzle Arena Toshinden, Toshinden Card Quest, and the Game Boy version of Battle Arena Toshinden developed by Betop.

-She additionally appears in Puzzle Arena Toshinden.
-Outside of video games, Ellis also appears in the two audio-only CD dramas that act as continuations of the game's story, and an OVA series based on the franchise.
+Outside of video games, Ellis also appears in the two audio-only CD dramas that act as continuations of the story, and an OVA series based on the franchise.
 An additional, more comedic chapter titled 主役は誰なんだ編 (lit.
 "Who is the Lead Role?") was also released on cassette tape.
 In print media, anthology comic collections by various authors featuring the character were compiled in two separate books, one for the first and the other for the second game.

 In English, her original voice actor for Toshinden and its remake Toshinden Remix was uncredited, while Lisa Ortiz voiced her appearance in the OVA.
 In Japanese, she has been voiced by Yōko Teppōzuka for most appearances, with Kyōko Hikami voicing her for the audio dramas and OVA.
-Meanwhile, a live action actress was used Battle Arena Toshinden 2s opening sequence and commercials related to the game.
-These appearances were performed by Japanese singer Asami Higashi, who additionally performed the character's image song for Takara.
+Meanwhile, Japanese singer Asami Higashi portrayed Ellis for Battle Arena Toshinden 2s live-action opening sequence and commercials for the game, and later performed the character's image song for Takara.

 Promotion and merchandise

 Takara released a soundtrack for the first game Toshinden Retake & Remix which featured an additional track of Ellis' voice actress reading answering machine messages in character left for the listener.
 Meanwhile, models representing Ellis and fellow character Sofia were featured at promotional events for the game's release.
 For the OVA's release, several screening events were held across Japan, with Kyōko Hikami appearing in costume as Ellis.
 Hikami also sung as the character for the OVA's opening song, "Cheer Up!
 Fly Away!", which was later released as a standalone CD.

 For merchandise of the character, Takara released two dolls, one in her default outfit and another in a Japanese schoolgirl uniform.
-Another doll was released in 1997, based off her appearance in Battle Arena Toshinden 2.
-Takara Amusement also produced smaller plush doll was produced for claw machines in Japan, as well as two varieties of character-themed clocks.
+Another doll was released in 1997, based on her appearance in Battle Arena Toshinden 2.
+Takara Amusement also produced smaller plush doll for claw machines in Japan, as well as two varieties of character-themed clocks.